iamqiss/Nia/time-server/database/README.md

-# SoNet Database Schemas
+# time Database Schemas

-This directory contains the complete database schemas for all microservices in the SoNet distributed system.
+This directory contains the complete database schemas for all microservices in the time distributed system.

 ## Overview

-The SoNet system uses postgresql as its primary database with separate schemas for each microservice.
+The time system uses postgresql as its primary database with separate schemas for each microservice.
 This approach provides:
 - **Service Isolation**: Each service has its own schema and can be deployed independently
 - **Data Consistency**: ACID transactions within each service
 - **Performance**: Optimized indexes and queries for each service's specific needs